SALVADOR SANTINO REGILME

 Non-Peer Reviewed Review Essays (9)

-1. Regilme, Salvador Santino F. Jr. (2023, forthcoming).
+1. Regilme, Salvador Santino F. Jr. (2023).
 The Complex Social Ontology of International Law on War.
 International Studies Review

 2. Regilme, Salvador Santino F. Jr. (2020).
 Effectiveness and Legitimacy of International Human Rights Instruments.
 Human Rights Review https://doi.org/10.1007/s12142-020-00590-1